Please review the following frequently asked questions (FAQ) to assist with your inquiry.

 In case of an emergency, such as a burst pipe, quickly close your houseline shut-off valve to prevent costly flood damage.
 The houseline shut-off valve controls all of the water coming into your house.
 Everyone in your home should know where the valve is, and know how to turn it off.
 If you do not have a shut-off valve on your side of the meter, it is your responsibility to have one installed so the water may be shut off in case of an emergency.
 (Learn how to install a houseline shut-off valve.)

-If you have an emergency and do not have a houseline water shut-off valve installed, call customer care at (866) 654-SWWC (7992) 24 hours a day-7 days a week and select the repair/emergency option for assistance.
+If you have an emergency and do not have a houseline water shut-off valve installed, call Customer Care at (866) 654-SWWC (7992) 24 hours a day, seven days a week and select the repair/emergency option for assistance.

 If the source of the leak seems to be coming from a Utility facility or line, which can include everything up to the outlet connection of the water meter, please contact customer care at (866) 654-SWWC (7992) 24 hours a day-7 days a week and select the repair/emergency option.

 Learn more about how to handle a water emergency.

 Our utility owns everything up to the outlet connection of the water meter.
 This includes the portion of pipe that runs from the water main to the water meter.
 As the home owner, you own the onsite plumbing, which includes everything after the outlet connection of the water meter, including the pipe from the water meter to your house and a shut-off valve.
 Any line, valve, box, device, or leak that occurs past the meter is the property owner’s responsibility and you must pay for the water regardless of the presence of a leak.

 Your shut off value is located on your side of the meter.
 Your main water shutoff valve controls all of the water coming into your house.
 Everyone in your home should know where the valve is and how to turn it off.
 In case of an emergency, such as a burst pipe, shutting off the water quickly could prevent costly damage from flooding.